 Finding the best duvet for you to get some much-needed shut-eye seems like an overwhelming task, but it really doesn't have to be.
 There's a lot to consider when choosing a new duvet: the tog rating, whether you're a cool or warm sleeper, the time of year, the type of filling, the cost and the size.
-Even though there appear to be so many things to think about, we're here to help lessen the load, and you'll confidently be replacing your beloved duvet in no time.
+Even though it appears that there are so many things to think about, we're here to help lessen the load.
+Soon, you'll confidently be replacing your beloved duvet in no time.

 According to research, we spend about 26 years of our life sleeping, which helps maintain our physical and mental health, immunity and even our weight, so choosing the right duvet to ensure a good night's sleep is super important.
 A good quality pillow and mattress can also make a world of difference too.